balmli/no.almli.heatingcontroller/README.md

 #### 0.7.0

 - Added 'Set away, and automatically switch to home mode on next schedule' action.
-- Added 'Set home override on, and automatically off on next schdule' action.
+- Added 'Set home override on, and automatically off on next schedule' action.
 - Added condition for working day.

 #### 0.6.0